caluche/backbone-simple-framework/public/js/fw/DOC.md

 </script>
 ```

-In you application main file, the `window.Env` can be passed as a second argument of the Georgette `initialize` method.
+In you application main file, the `window.Env` can be passed as a second argument of the `Georgette.initialize` method.

 ```javascript
 //  public/js/main.js